 We know diversity is important but it is through inclusion that we really tap into the potential and power of our differences.
 Inclusion means all Xeros have a sense of belonging and fairness, feel valued and respected, and can play their part in creating business success.

 Some examples of the ways we create an inclusive work environment include:

-- running surveys to capture feedback on the extent to which employees feel that Xero is an inclusive workplace and are satisfied with flexible working arrangements at Xero
+running regular surveys to capture feedback on the extent to which employees feel that Xero is an inclusive workplace and are satisfied with flexible working arrangements at Xero